davidmccormick/bounded-local-controller/README.md

 # bounded-local Kubernetes Flexvolume

-Here is an example implementation of flexvolume which creates a volume much like the kubernetes EmptyDir volume but with some interesting attributes that may assist cluster administrators and developers in the collection and forwarding of log files from their kubernetes cluster to a central logging platform, such as splunk or elasticsearch.
+Here is an example implementation of flexvolume which creates a volume much like the kubernetes _"EmptyDir"_ volume but with some interesting additional attributes that can assist cluster administrators and developers in the collection and forwarding of log files from their kubernetes cluster to their central logging platform.

 Features of bounded-local volumes: -

-* They are provisioned locally on the node hosting the kubelet (much like EmptyDir)
+* They are provisioned locally on the node hosting the kubelet (much like EmptyDir).
-* They are bounded by maximum size (therefore protecting the system from a undisciplied process logging excessively)
+* They are bounded by maximum size (therefore protecting the system from a undisciplied process logging excessively).
-* They can be optionally mounted to another location on the node for log collection to occur.
+* They can be optionally mounted/mirrored to another location on the node for centralized log collection.
+* Only one log collection agent needs to run (e.g. splunk, fluentd etc.).
-* They can be left intact for a period of time after pod deletion in order for log collection to finish collecting the output.
+* They can remain available for log collection after the application pod has been deleted or crashed.
 * They can collect meta-data from a pod and add it to logging events forwarded to the logging solution.

 ## Using a bounded-local volume